CoachKosik/Pyramid-of-Pain/README.md

 ### Step 6: Fill in the template with additional indicators of compromise (IoC)
 After you've explored the sections in the VirusTotal report, you will uncover additional IoCs that are associated with the file according to the VirusTotal report.

 Identify three indicators of compromise (IoCs) that are associated with this file hash using the tabs in the VirusTotal report.
-Then, enter the IoCs into their respective sections in the Pyramid of Pain template.
+Then, enter the IoCs into their respective sections in the <a href="https://docs.google.com/presentation/d/1s8zt0uWIZEz8BeR_esOvrK5u0FGy7ij3/edit?usp=sharing&ouid=105064495821226407439&rtpof=true&sd=true">Pyramid of Pain</a> template.

 Indicators of compromise are valuable sources of information for security professionals because they are used to identify malicious activity.
 You can choose to identify any three of the six types of IoCs found in the Pyramid of Pain: